Need tp watch out for possible GoFundMe scams.

 Within 24 hours of this horrible incident, at least 35 FAKE GoFundMe accounts were established!
 The worst part is that none of these were authorized by the family.

 One campaign has raised nearly $91,000.
 The organizer is a college student from Arizona, with no ties to the family.
 He set up campaign after seeing it on the news.
 It SEEMS like fraud, but organizer says he’s “working with GoFundMe” to ensure the money gets to the family.
 It’s since been labeled “official” by GoFundMe spokesman.
-How would the ASU student have gotten the money he raised to the family if it hadn’t garnered so much publicity?

 More importantly: what about the other 34 or so GoFundMe pages?
+Are there more GoFundMe scams?

-How can I identify fake GoFundMe accounts?
+How can I identify GoFundMe scams?

 “GoFraudMe.com” is a website that helps identify fraudulent GoFundMe accounts, and it helps you learn how to identify them